anquanscan/sec-tools/README.md

 [Laravel_Exploit](https://github.com/404rgr/Laravel_Exploit): Laravel PHPUNIT Rce Auto Exploit & Retrieving information in .env (such as SMTP, AWS, TWILIO,  SSH, NEXMO, PERFECTMONEY, and other.)
 [Defence-on-Cyber-Crimes](https://github.com/KrishnaRanjani/Defence-on-Cyber-Crimes): Defence on Cyber Crimes Against Women and Laws
 [user-guide](https://github.com/scantist/user-guide): The Scantist SCA is source-code analysis tool for C/C++ that identifies vulnerabilities and compliance issues pertaining to the use of open-source components in your projects and applications.
 [SNK-RAT](https://github.com/thepowerraj/SNK-RAT): fully advance and powerful android rat 2022
+[Host_Discoverer](https://github.com/KOneThousand/Host_Discoverer): Simple C++ script that is able to found up hosts in local network.
+Very fast and accurate.